workframers/artemis/doc/03_querying.md

 ```

 The EDN form of the GraphQL document makes it easier to do programmatic things,
-like create validating a query, or checking against a local cache (as we'll
+like validating a query, or checking against a local cache (as we'll see later,
-see later, Artemis passes the parsed document to the store associated with your
+Artemis passes the parsed document to the store associated with your client).
-client).

 The `ast` function returns the EDN produced by
 [alumbra.parser](https://github.com/alumbra/alumbra.parser), a GraphQL parsing
 library.

 Once you have a Document instance, it's also useful to be able to get its
 original string form, since that's what a GraphQL server expects.
-The do so,
+To do so,
 simply call `artemis.document/source` on the record instance:

 ```clojure